xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 7. Repeat steps 5 and 6 for the **Release Gate - Azure DevOps - Release Gate** trigger in the **Release Gate** flow.
     > :pencil2: *Make sure to save the trigger URL in your notes and label something like Release Trigger Endpoint for later when we configure Azure DevOps.*

+8. Repeat steps 5 and 6 for the **Release Approvals - Azure DevOps - Approval Notice** trigger in the **Release Approvals** flow.
+    > :pencil2: *Make sure to save the trigger URL in your notes and label something like Release Approvals Endpoint for later when we configure Azure DevOps.*

 ## Azure DevOps - Setup Credentials for xMatters
-To use the **Azure DevOps - Queue Build** step we need to setup credentials for xMatters to use to connect to Azure DevOps.
+To use the **Azure DevOps - Queue Build**, **Azure DevOps - Update Release Approval Status**, and **Azure DevOps - Search for User** steps we need to setup credentials for xMatters to use to connect to Azure DevOps.

 #### :blue_book: NOTE
 > We will be using a Personal Access Token and as good practice you probably want to use a specific Azure DevOps account for integrations.